SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 }
 ```

+2. Save the file

 ### Roles and Scopes

-In the context of Cloud Foundry within the Cloud Platform a single authorization is called scope, for example there could be a scope "Read" and a scope "Write", that allows a user to read or write a certain business object.
+In the context of Cloud Foundry within the Cloud Platform a single authorization is called scope, for example, there could be a scope "Read" and a scope "Write", that allows a user to read or write a certain business object.
 Scopes cannot be assigned to users directly.
 They are packaged into roles.
-For example, there could a role "Editor" consisting of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.
+For example, the role "Editor" could consist of the "Read" and "Write" scopes, while the role "Viewer" consists only of the "Read" scope.

-However, CAP recommends to use roles only and do a one to one mapping.
+However, CAP recommends to use roles only and do a one-to-one mapping.
 In [Exercise 1.6 - Roles and Authorization Checks In CAP](../ex1#exercise-16--roles-and-authorization-checks-in-cap) we defined two roles.

 ### XSUAA Security Configuration